Open Letter to Leo Donofrio, Esq.

 Since most already believe that Obama was born in the U.S., adding a requirement of U.S. birth to natural citizenship serves no purpose.
 Instead it only distracts from his lack of an American father.

-Vattel’s observation regarding the population that makes up a nation was not a binding, all-inclusive ” definition”, it was merely a description, and pertained to 99.+% of native citizens, but it did NOT deliberately exclude those born abroad.
+Vattel’s observation regarding the population that makes up a nation was not a binding, all-inclusive “definition”, it was merely a description, and pertained to 99.+% of native citizens, but it did NOT deliberately exclude those born abroad.
+It couldn’t because their number was so tiny that they were not worthy of even mentioning in that sentence, although he did make it clear in those that followed that national membership was determined by the membership of the father, and not the place of birth.
+And yet you have completely ignored his multiple statements to that effect

-Their number was always so infinitesimal that they did not belong in any general observation or description.
-So the fact that the natives of a country are born within their own country is actually not in need of being stated, certainly not as a rule handed down from the heavens.
+The number of foreign-born babies of common subjects or citizens was so infinitesimal that they probably could have been counted on one hand in any given year, and so they did not belong in any general observation or description.
+So the fact that the natives of a country are born within their own country is actually not in need of even being stated, -certainly not as a rule handed down from the lofty heights of “legal scholarship & research”.

 Vattel’s description demonstrated the beauty of simplicity, -a natural observation untarnished by any legal, judicial, or philosophical baggage.
 It was not viewed as nor embraced by the founding fathers as some kind of equivalent to a Papal decree.
-It was only an observation.
+It was only a natural observation.

 In our politically correct era, it’s mandatory to use the language that natural citizenship requires that both parents be Americans, but that language demonstrates a failure to grasp the reality of the issue.